geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-03/meeting-transcript.md

 Just pay us 2,600.
 So, yeah, we're working on getting them.
 That's the biggest thing.
-We're also working on a rainbow tiny box just for internal use.
+We're also working on a rainbow TinyBox just for internal use.
 And we have six reds in stock.
 So someone buy reds, please.
-Please buy tiny box reds.
+Please buy TinyBox reds.
-We have lots of tiny box reds.
+We have lots of TinyBox reds.

 ##### **Chenyu** [[00:01:35](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=95)]
 Great.